Preparing for Your Visit to Kamikochi

 For guests intending to walk longer distances at Kamikochi, it’s worth carrying food and drinks with you as options are limited away from Kappabashi.
 Either side of Myojin Bridge – located 1 to 1.5 hours north of Kappabashi depending on the trail you choose – Kamonjigoya and Myojinkan both serve food, including authentic local cuisine during the peak season.

 Best Places to Stay In & Around Kamikochi

 Kamikochi is one of Japan’s beautiful and rewarding outdoor destinations bo…

 Visitors wanting to stay in the valley have a range of accommodation options including camping, mid-range and luxury hotels.
 Be prepared, prices are expensive and book-out well in advance.
 When choosing accommodation, be careful to note its proximity to the bus terminal.
 Some accommodation options are located at distance from the bus terminal – an hour or more on foot – with guests required to carry their luggage in and out.

+For guests looking to save on their cost of accommodation or wanting a true outdoor experience, camping grounds are located within easy walk of the bus terminal and Kappabashi.
 Another option is staying outside of Kamikochi with nearby Okuhida Onsen and Hirayu Onsen offering numerous accommodation options.
 Please note, accommodation in those areas is outside Kamikochi are between 20 to 40 minutes away by car.